 Stacking of 26 R-filtered exposures, 35-sec each, obtained remotely, from the Haleakala-Faulkes Telescope North on 2012, Nov.
 2.4, through a 2.0-m f/10.0 Ritchey-Chretien + CCD, under good seeing conditions, confirms the presence of a secondary nucleus, or fragment, now placed about 3.3" in PA 165 with respect to the main central condensation of comet 168P.
 This fragment is now fainter, compared to our previous Oct.
 26.4 detection, having R magnitude about 18.7; its diameter is still about 2", but now it appears more diffuse, without a clear central condensation (this hampers a precise determination of its photocenter).
 This fragment appears to have developed its own tail, nearly 4" long in PA 113 (about parallel to the main tail originating from the central condensation of 168P).

 Below you can see our rendition of today imaging session.
 Through some image processing, the tail of the fragment became easily visible.
 Click on the image for a bigger version.

 Below you can see an animation obtained using the school's imaging frames.
 (North to the top, East to the left).
 The animation covers about 25 minutes in total.
-Click here for a bigger version.
+Click on the thumbnail for a bigger version.